BasicsHome and Search

 Original graveyard was sold to Brentford Gas Works (Q51).

-Other info on this site or due to be added: postcard showing church, pre 1908 (author's own)
+Other info on this site: postcard showing church, pre 1908.

 St Mary's Churchyard, EalingAddress: St. Mary's Rd, Ealing, London, W5 5RH